SomeWeekendReading/someweekendreading.github.io/_posts/2026-07-23-tufts-flock.md

 Why would Tufts do that?
-- Do they think there is a wave of crime, perpetrated by criminals dumb enough to drive to a crime site in their own cars?
+- Do they think there is a wave of crime, perpetrated by criminals dumb enough to drive to a crime scene in their own cars?
 - Do they want to track students?
 - Do they want to track faculty &amp; staff, particularly their work hours?
 - Who in the Tufts administration or police force has access to this surveillance data,